JetBrains/intellij-sdk-docs/topics/tutorials/top_level_notifications.md

   displayType="STICKY_BALLOON" />
 ```

-> The `id` element is mandatory, even if it is localized in the default resource bundle key.
+> The `id` attribute is mandatory, even if it is localized in the default resource bundle key.
-> Alternatively, provide a resource bundle name in the `bundle` element to override a resource bundle name from the `<resource-bundle>` element.
+ Alternatively, provide a resource bundle name in the `bundle` attribute to override a resource bundle name from the `<resource-bundle>` element.
 >
 {style="warning"}